Before we answer the basic question posed by this article, we will determine what it means for Christians to be godly servants.

-Webster’s Dictionary defines a servant as person employed to perform services, especially household duties, for another” or “a person devoted to another or to a cause, creed, etc.” Although the Bible does not specifically define the nature of a Christian as a servant, we think the Bible does indicate that being a Christian servant should include the following characteristics:
+Webster’s Dictionary defines a servant as person employed to perform services, especially household duties, for another” or “a person devoted to another or to a cause, creed, etc.” Although the Bible does not specifically define the nature of a godly servant, we think the Bible does indicate that being a godly servant should include the following characteristics:

 - God should be the Master (or Lord) of every Christian.
 This necessitates being obedient to doing what God wants them to do (i.e., having a servant-like attitude toward God).
-[For a discussion of this characteristic, click on “Can Jesus Christ Be a Person’s Savior but Not Their Lord?”]
+[For a discussion of a related characteristic, click on “Can Jesus Christ Be a Person’s Savior but Not Their Lord?”]

 - Each Christian should be humble rather than attempting to exalt themselves.
 Among the most relevant scriptures that pertain to this characteristic are the three that follow.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]